 Really?
 Are they substantially linked?
 If so, how are they connected?
-Or is it that President Obama is significantly telling us that he will take steps to connect them?
-The likely link could be that, in each of these three instances, President Obama might soon try to make Israel foot the bill.
+Or is it that President Obama might be signaling that he might take steps to connect them?
+The potential link could be that, in each of these three instances, President Obama might perhaps soon try to make Israel foot the bill.

-This is likely what President Obama is now thinking in terms of "next steps" after the predicted failure of the three sets of separate negotiations.
-And, perhaps there might be a fair chance of "success" for his likely strategy of addressing the three issues as one problem in a single negotiation.
+Maybe this is what President Obama is now thinking in terms of "next steps" after the predicted failure of the three sets of separate negotiations?
+And, perhaps there might be a fair chance of "success" for his hinted strategy of addressing the three issues as one problem in a single negotiation.
 This might work, principally because Russia, China and Iran could perhaps perceive that his plan might enhance their own interests -- including by weakening the USA, which President Obama peculiarly wants out of the Mideast.

 With respect to his expectation that the current negotiation with Iran would likely fail, President Obama is perhaps planning for an early diplomatic crisis.
 He might want this to coincide with the expected collapse of the bilateral peace talks between Israel and the Palestinian Authority.
-Specifically, President Obama seems to want the three issues of Iran, Israel and Syria to align in the short term -- and in any event, before newly elected USA Senators and Representatives take their seats in mid-January 2015, after which Congress is likely to be more determined to block him.
+Specifically, President Obama seems to want the three issues of Iran, Israel and Syria to align in the short term -- and in any event, before newly elected USA Senators and Representatives take their seats in early January 2015, after which Congress might be more determined to block him.

-For this (perhaps worthless) commitment from Iran, he might try to pay in gold coin, i.e. by denuclearizing Israel's defense.
+For this (likely worthless) commitment from Iran, he might try to pay in gold coin, i.e. by denuclearizing Israel's defense.
 Namely, President Obama is perhaps planning to trade off Israel's nuclear weapons for a piece of paper promising that Iran would stop short of actually building a nuclear bomb.
-This would dovetail with the President's strong emphasis on gradually creating "a world without nuclear weapons" and the relevant regional reference in his June 2009 Cairo speech.
+If so, this would dovetail with the President's strong emphasis on gradually creating "a world without nuclear weapons" and the relevant regional reference in his June 2009 Cairo speech.

 Shafting Israel in the cause of "international peace"?
 Sounds like something that would be wildly popular in the Muslim World and among left-liberals in the USA and globally.
 Though Gallup continues to show that Israel is the Mideast country that Americans view most favorably (72%), President Obama's gambit would have that angle of peace-loving plausibility likely to appeal to some USA independents.
 Such a "peace" policy would also help him continue his stubborn efforts to divide Jewish Americans from Jews in Israel.
 And, it might even win him a second Nobel Prize.

-Part of this ambitious package would perhaps also be creation of a new Palestinian State in Gaza, the West Bank, and East Jerusalem.
+Part of this ambitious package might perhaps also be creation of a new Palestinian State in Gaza, East Jerusalem, and the West Bank (Judea and Samaria).
 But, we should also recall that President Obama has several times specifically promised a "contiguous" Palestine.
-Thus, there may be an attempt to equip the new Arab country with a land bridge linking Gaza with the West Bank; or Israel might even lose all the Negev.
-If so, this radical truncation would be imposed to "preserve the peace of the world," via agreement of Iran and the P5+1.
+Thus, there might be an attempt to equip the new Arab country with a land bridge linking Gaza with the West Bank; or Israel might even lose all the Negev.
+If so, this radical truncation might perhaps be imposed to "preserve the peace of the world," via agreement of Iran and the P5+1.

 Once the fate of the Jewish State is to be decided entirely by foreigners, who knows what would happen and where it would end?
-For example, with an eye to the safety of the citizens of Tel Aviv, remember that references to “international peace and security” were also used to justify NATO bombing of Belgrade in 1999.
-That strange military operation was designed to force the government of the Federal Republic of Yugoslavia (Serbia) to withdraw from Kosovo.
-Perhaps the prospect of applying similar military pressure on Israel was exactly what motivated President Obama to choose, as Defense Secretary, Chuck Hagel who was widely known as cold to the Jewish State.
+For example, with an eye to the safety of the citizens of Tel Aviv, remember that controversial references to “international peace and security” were also used to justify extraordinary NATO bombing of Belgrade in 1999.
+That strange military operation was designed to force the government of the Federal Republic of Yugoslavia (Serbia) to surrender multi-ethnic Kosovo to Muslim Albanians.
+Pertinent to the Jewish People's longstanding claim to Judea and Samaria, Kosovo was during the Middle Ages the hallowed homeland of the Serbian People.
+Perhaps the prospect of helping Muslim Palestinians by applying similar military pressure to Israel was exactly what motivated President Obama to choose, as Defense Secretary, Chuck Hagel who was widely known as cold to the Jewish State.

 Despite the camouflage, President Obama really is making every effort to do to Israel in 2014, what was done to Czechoslovakia in 1938.
 This message was already a subtle subtext in his June 2009 Cairo speech.
 From his first day in office, President Obama was tenaciously targeting Israel not Iran.
 In essence, President Obama always intended to spin the Iran crisis into a device for rendering Israel virtually defenseless -- just as in 1938 Czechoslovakia was strategically crippled by the cession of the Sudetenland.

-If so, there is certainly cynical dissimulation in President Obama's frequent trumpeting of both Israel's "right to exist" and a promise to always back the "security" of the Jewish State.
-Such sly equivocation would be fully consistent with the existence of nothing more than a truncated Israel, the security of which then would really have to depend mostly on the USA.
+If so, there is cynical dissimulation in President Obama's frequent trumpeting of both Israel's "right to exist" and a promise to always back the "security" of the Jewish State.
+Such sly equivocation would be fully consistent with the existence of nothing more than a truncated Israel, the security of which then would really have to depend mostly on USA mercy.